MI-BioLab/region-learner/RegionLearner/README.md

 - *circle_dim* to specify the dimension of the circles that represent the nodes of the graph.
 - *annotate_zones* to define whether the zones in the graph draw should be annotated.

-Obviously, graph file, centroids file and the other stuffs must be configured as described above.
+**Attention**, graph file, centroids file and the other stuffs must be configured as described above.

 # Noteworthy things
 Noteworthy things are describer below, to provide a better understanding of some important features.

 ## Learning rate decay
 Epochs and learning rate can be specified as parameters.
-The learning rate policy works as follow: the specified learning rate is the initial learning rate.
+The learning rate decay policy works as follow: the specified learning rate is the initial learning rate.
 If after 5 epochs the value returned by the loss function does not decrease, the learning rate is divided by a factor of 3.
 This continues until the learning rate reaches the minimum of $10^{-5}$, when the training stops.
 On the other side, if the number of epochs exceed that defined in the parameter, training is stopped.
 In our experiments we used $10^{-3}$ as initial learning rate and 100 as maximum epochs, but training always stopped before 100 epochs because of the decrease in the learning rate.